 The sincerity and sweetness of Timmi make the book a great children's book

 All countries have folk stories, however, India is ethnically and religiously diverse so it is difficult to generalise the folklore.
+Children’s books are one medium used to pass down stories.

 As a result, there are many stories that originate from India.

-Storytelling in India is a typical pastime however it is more than just a fun activity.
+Storytelling in India is a typical pastime, however, it is more than just a fun activity.

 It is a way of preserving the culture and beliefs of a community and passing them down to the next generation.